 Reasons Investors Opt for Investing for Cash Flow

 1. If you’re cash-flow positive, rent covers your expenses, e.g., mortgage payment, monthly maintenance fee, insurance, and property taxes, and provides you with extra cash every month.

 2. Conventional loans are readily available for cash flow investors.
 Cash flow is not only used by investors to evaluate deals.
 Lenders use it too, as mortgage payments will make up a large part of the property’s costs and will definitely affect your cash flow.
 Lenders use the debt service coverage ratio (DSCR) to determine if, after mortgage payments, a property will be cash-flow positive.
 To calculate your DSCR, you need to know your net operating income (NOI).

 3. Investors who desire financial freedom, passive income, and early retirement will opt for a cash flow strategy because steady cash flow helps you reach your financial goals faster.

-4. Rental property cash flow offers more versatility.
-Instead of a conventional long-term rental strategy, you could place your listing on short-term rental websites like Airbnb.
-You could also make monthly income through systems like house hacking.
-On a larger scale, you could build a portfolio of both multifamily and single-family properties and earn steady rental income.
+4. Rental property appreciation cash returns flow offers more versatility.
+Instead of a conventional long term rental strategy, you could place your listing on short term or long term rental websites like Airbnb.
+You could also make monthly income through systems like house hacking rental property appreciation.
+On a larger scale, you could build a portfolio of both multifamily and single-family rental properties and earn steady rental income.

-5. Your cash flow grows over time as you pay down your mortgage and build equity.
+5. Your cash flow grows over time as you pay down your mortgage and build wealth equity.